Jesicka/tencompliments/README.md

 I also wanted to allow them to interact with the site by sending ten compliments to their own loved ones and friends as well!

-<h2>I created this app using my new Ruby on Rails skills.
-I started out as a non-techie from a different industry, and you can read all about that in my blog <a href="http://twonontechies.com">here</a>!</h2>
+I created this app using my new Ruby on Rails skills.
+I started out as a non-techie from a different industry, and you can read all about that in my blog <a href="http://twonontechies.com">here</a>!

 By [Jesicka Labud and Martin Labud](http://twonontechies.com)